 1. Perkins KM, Boulet SL, Kissin DM, et al: Risk of ectopic pregnancy associated with assisted reproductive technology in the United States, 2001-2011.
 Obstet Gynecol 125 (1):70–78, 2015. doi: 10.1097/AOG.0000000000000584

 Symptoms of ectopic pregnancy vary and may be absent until rupture occurs.

 Most patients have pelvic pain (which can be dull, sharp, or crampy), vaginal bleeding, or both.
 Patients who have irregular menses may not be aware that they are pregnant.

 Rupture may be heralded by sudden, severe pain, followed by syncope or by symptoms and signs of hemorrhagic shock or peritonitis.
 Rapid hemorrhage is more likely in ruptured cornual pregnancies.

 Cervical motion tenderness, unilateral or bilateral adnexal tenderness, or an adnexal mass may be present.
+Pelvic examination should be done carefully because excessive pressure may rupture the pregnancy.
 The uterus may be slightly enlarged (but often less than anticipated based on date of the last menstrual period).